whipper-team/whipper/man/README.md

     rst2man whipper.rst whipper.1

-Alternatively, you can also build all of the man pages in this directory at the same time by running (requires `make`):
+Alternatively, you can also build all the man pages in this directory at the same time by running (requires `make`):

     make